whuu/ARCommerce.ClientApp/readme.md

 ### Object Scanning

-When you point to the object with device's camera, app will load product information from Sitecore using `/api/cxa/ARCatalog/ProductInformation` from [ARCommerce.ProductAPI](https://github.com/whuu/ARCommerce.ProductAPI/) and display it above the object.
+When you point to the object with device's camera, app will load product information from Sitecore using  [ARCommerce.ProductAPI](https://github.com/whuu/ARCommerce.ProductAPI/) `/api/cxa/ARCatalog/ProductInformation` and display it above the object.
 When user taps on this information, app opens the product in Sitecore Commerce website.

 <p float="left">
   <img src="/images/sitecore-ar-product.jpg" width="200" />